Index

 - Modifier https://www.grammarly.com/blog/modifiers/

-- Infinitive = the basic form of a verb that
+- Infinitive = the basic form of a verb that usually follows "to": In

-In the sentences "I had to go" and "I must
+the sentences "I had to go" and "I must go", "go" is an infinitive.

 "Go" is the infinitive form.

-comparison: https://english.stackexchange.com/questions/94221/usage-differences-between-than-to-and-over/608774#608774 Robin prefers literature over science.
-Robin
+- Using "to" for comparison: https://english.stackexchange.com/questions/94221/usage-differences-between-than-to-and-over/608774#608774 Robin prefers literature over science.
+Robin prefers literature more to (than) science.

 Robin prefers literature to science.
-I like death more than
+I like death more than dishonor.
+I prefer death to dishonor.
+I like

-death over dishonor.
+death over dishonor. (অপেক্ষা

 অর্থে)

-- Human is a noun meaning
+- Human is a noun meaning “person,” and an adjective describing

-things related to people: the human body, human civilization,
+things related to people: the human body, human civilization, etc. Humane is an adjective describing

-actions that are merciful and kind instead of violent and
+actions that are merciful and kind instead of violent and cruel.

 (hard spelling)

-un"til" | always "ful" and
+- Wilful, ful"fill", un"til" | always "ful" and

 "fill" , but till > til

-- Alumni (plural) < Alumnus (singular);
+- Alumni (plural) < Alumnus (singular); also Alumna and Alumnae

-- Expect ←→ Except
+- Expect ←→ Except (p>c, c>p)

 - Hangover > Hungover